nicolasleivab/Robo3-Game-Dashboard/README.md

 * [D3.js](https://d3js.org) is used for the actual data visualization, to create the graphs and the interactive functionalities.
 * [tabletop.js](https://github.com/jsoma/tabletop) is used to fetch the data from the game log.
+* [Jest](https://jestjs.io/docs/en/getting-started) is used to perform unit and integration tests.

 ### HTML and CSS